budde25/switcheroo/README.md

 ### Linux: Flatpak not detecting Switch

 Due to a limitation of flatpak not allowing access to udev, the flatpak version only works if the Switch is already in rcm mode and plugged in when it is launched.
-If the application is launched wihout these conditions being met, it will never show `RCM OK`
+If the application is launched without these conditions being met, it will never show `RCM OK`

 ## Similar projects

-Here are some other simiar projects
+Here are some other similar projects

 * [TegraRcmGUI](https://github.com/eliboa/TegraRcmGUI) GUI for Windows
 * [Fusée Launcher](https://github.com/Cease-and-DeSwitch/fusee-launcher) CLI for (Linux, Windows, MacOS)